iam-abin/GraphQL/README.md

 🚀  Server ready at http://localhost:4000/  - This will open up a appolo server ui where we can test each functions

+## types

+Query - can be used to define functions to query data Mutation - to mutate the data. can be used to define functions to insert, update, delete data.

 - Request

 query ExampleQuery {